How to use demographic segmentation to target your audience and improve your marketing strategy.

 Preferences vary by region, giving marketers a better opportunity to tailor their products and services.
 Country and regional differences influence how marketers develop and sell their products.

 Direct mail advertising uses zip codes to target potential customers for local retailers.
-These businesses can focus their ad budgets on residents and income levels who will buy their products.
+These businesses can focus their ad budgets on residents and income levels who are likely to purchase their products.
 Geography can indicate a person’s income level and preferences, allowing marketers to target their audience better.

 Education demographics can include the education level, languages, and occupations of the respondent and their family members.
 A typical survey question and answer options include: